writethedocs/www/docs/conf/eu/2015/news/announcing-eu-2015.md

 Past talks have also covered such diverse topics as typography, empathy, and [Wabi-sabi][wabisabi].

 The main event takes place on August 31 - September 1 (Monday and Tuesday) from 9am to 6pm.
-Our venue, [Klub Lavka][klub-lavka], sits right [on the bank of the Charles river](https://goo.gl/maps/OHjne), in the historical city center of Prague, overlooking the Charles bridge.
+Our venue, [Klub Lavka][klub-lavka], sits right [on the bank of the Vltava river](https://goo.gl/maps/OHjne), in the historical city center of Prague, overlooking the Charles bridge.

 ### Auxiliary Events